 |Financial Aid||Bill Spiers, Directorfirstname.lastname@example.org|

 |Student Services||Dr. Gerald Jones, Associate Vice President for Student Affairsfirstname.lastname@example.org|

 |Student Affairs||Dr. Sheri Rowland, Vice President for Student Affairs||StudentAffairs@tcc.fl.edu|

 |Online Training||Sonia Jamesfirstname.lastname@example.org|

 If your complaint is not resolved by the College after all avenues within the College have been addressed, student my contact the State of Florida at http://www.fldoe.org/schools/higher-ed/fl-college-system/about-us/complaints.stml

-Any student, employee or applicant who believes they have experienced discrimination, sexual misconduct or harassment of any kind should contact the College’s Equity Officer & Title IX Coordinator directly at (850) 201-6074, or firstname.lastname@example.org, or postmark to:
+Any student, employee or applicant who believes they have experienced discrimination, sexual misconduct, or unlawful harassment involving applicants, faculty/staff, students, vendors or guests should be filed directly with the College’s Equity Officer/Title IX Coordinator at (850) 201-6074, or email@example.com, or mailed to: